-Authorization of a lifetime total of 8 weeks may be granted to members with short bowel syndrome who depend on intravenous parenteral nutrition for nutritional support when GH will be used in conjunction with optimal management of SBS.
+Authorization of a lifetime total of 8 weeks may be granted to members with documentation of short bowel syndrome who depend on intravenous parenteral nutrition for nutritional support when GH will be used in conjunction with optimal management of SBS.

-V. CONTINUATION OF THERAPY
+IV.
+CONTINUATION OF THERAPY